NonWonderDog/.vim/README.md

 directory.
 This distribution will not function correctly if installed to the default `%USERPROFILE%/vimfiles` directory.

-When renaming files or folders in Windows Explorer, everything after the final dot is interpreted as an extension, and Explorer does not allow one to create files with an extension but no name.
-To create a file or directory beginning in a dot in Explorer, the simplest workaround is to add a dot to the end of the name.
-The name `.vim.` will create the `.vim` directory.
-No workarounds are needed if creating the directory from a command prompt.
+Windows explorer makes it difficult to create files that start with a period and have no extension, as it interprets them as files with an extension but no name.
+To work around this, append a final dot -- it and the "empty extension" will be removed.
+Type `.vim.` as the directory name in Explorer to create the `.vim` directory.
+This isn't necessary if creating the directory from a command prompt.

-After a `git clone` or `svn checkout`, run the win\_install.bat script to create a stub `~/.vimrc` file pointing to the real `~/.vim/vimrc` file.
-This step is necessary because we are not using the default `~/vimfiles` path.
+After a `git clone` or `svn checkout`, run the `install.bat` script to create a symbolic link from `%USERPROFILE%/.vimrc` to `%USERPROFILE%/.vim/vimrc`.
+This step is necessary because we are not using the default `%USERPROFILE%/vimfiles` path.  `install.bat` runs the included `install.ps1` PowerShell script as administrator.

 After installing Vim and this repository, start Vim and execute `:Helptags` to update the documentation.